CowDogMoo/warpgate/pkg/docker/README.md

 PushManifest(string, ocispec.Index) error
 ```

-PushManifestList pushes the input manifest list to the registry.
+PushManifest pushes the input manifest list to the registry.

 **Parameters:**